TRJoseph/Checkers/README.md

 - Title Menu
 - Turn-Based movement
 - Correct movement functionality that mimics checkers.
-- Queen pieces are created when player reaches the other side of the board
+- King pieces are created when player reaches the other side of the board

 ![gameBoard](/Docs/ReadMeImages/gameboardimage1.png)